Nintendo is planning a Legend of Zelda mobile game

 GM expands Maven car sharing to NYC

-Following up on the massive success of Pokemon GO and the, well, slightly less massive success of Super Mario Run, Nintendo is reportedly planning a Legend of Zelda for smartphones for release later this year, or so the Wall St Journal’s sources have it.Details beyond that are scarce; it would supposedly follow the release of the also-rumored Animal Crossing mobile game, presumably once everyone has played that into the ground.
+Following up on the massive success of Pokémon GO and the, well, slightly less massive success of Super Mario Run, Nintendo is reportedly planning a Legend of Zelda for smartphones for release later this year, or so The Wall St Journal’s sources have it.Details beyond that are scarce; it would supposedly follow the release of the also-rumored Animal Crossing mobile game, presumably once everyone has played that into the ground.

-How exactly they expect to represent the expansive exploring, puzzling, and battling that have defined the series heretofore is unclear.
+How exactly they expect to represent the expansive exploring, puzzling and battling that have defined the series heretofore is unclear.
 Super Mario Run took a minimalist approach to controls, essentially reducing the platformer to a one-button game.

 That would be rather difficult with the vastly more complex Zelda series — doubly so considering the improbably well-received Breath of the Wild was so vast and unrestricted.
 Whether the company would repeat its pricing strategy for Mario is also unknown; sales weren’t quite what it had hoped.

 We’ll likely know more soon; Super Mario Run was announced three months ahead of its release.
-But if the timing hinted at by the WSJ’s sources is correct, we’ll hear about the
+But if the timing hinted at by the WSJ’s sources is correct, we’ll hear about the Animal Crossing game first, though who knows when.

 0